phendges7/phendges7/README.md

 - **HTML**: Solid structure for a smooth user experience

 ## 🕹️ Featured Project: [web_project_api_full](https://github.com/phendges7/web_project_api_full)
-Take a look at my full-stack web project, live at [web-project-api-full-ochre.vercel.app](https://web-project-api-full-ochre.vercel.app)!
+Take a look at my full-stack web project, [live on Vercel](https://web-project-api-full-ochre.vercel.app)!
 This project is all about building dynamic, engaging user experiences using modern web technologies.

 ### 🧑‍💻 What I Do